Refuse Trucks

 Before adding hydraulic oil, the following steps must be followed:

-When filling:
+During filling:

-A hydraulic system losing performance typically shows visible signs:
+A hydraulic system losing performance generally shows visible signs:

 At L’Arsenal, we support organizations in implementing maintenance practices tailored to their operational realities.